ACoAs MANIPULATING Self & Others (Part 3c)

 8. Proprio-ception

 14. Time: This one is debated, since no single mechanism has been found that allows people to perceive time.
-However, experiments have definitely show that humans have a startlingly accurate sense of time, particularly when younger.
+However, experiments have definitely shown that humans have a startlingly accurate sense of time, particularly when younger.

 This seems to come from some combination of the cerebral cortex, cerebellum & basal ganglia.